baulml/transitfinder/README.md

 # visualTP
-> Visualization tool for analyzing lightcurves from TESS and Kepler missons
+> Visualization tool for analyzing lightcurves from TESS and Kepler missions
 - work in progress

 ### Requirements